 - Configure your email correctly

-How much time is dependant on your email provider, but if you ramp up slowly and work on sending great content, you will be in good shape.
-If you rush, you will be labeled as a bad sender and will be difficult to change to a good sender.
+Just like a credit score, time is a factor here.
+How much time - it's dependant on your email provider, but if you ramp up slowly and work on sending great content, you will be in good shape.
+If you rush, you will be labeled as a bad sender and will be difficult to change to a good one.

-Sending and receiving quality emails is like arriving to a party and introducing yourself to everyone there through a handshake.
+Sending and receiving quality emails is like arriving at a party and introducing yourself to everyone there through a handshake.
 If a few people do not shake your hand back, you are now the weird person at the party.
-Don’t have your email be that weird person at the party.
+Don’t make your email be that person.

-If you can, try to email people with different email hosts, like Google, Microsoft, Yahoo etc. Be sure to send these one at time and not to use any automation at this point, slow and steady wins the email game.
+Avoid emailing more than 4 people with the same domain or company as this looks suspicious to email providers.
+Try to email people with different email hosts, like Google, Microsoft, Yahoo, etc. Be sure to send these one at a time and not to use any automation at this point, slow and steady wins the email game.

 Setting up your email correctly will improve your deliverability.
 Thanks to that you can reduce the chance of getting into spam.
 It is like when you go in for a handshake; making eye contact and having a firm handshake are details most people pay attention to.
 Don't forget to make a good first impression as well as don’t forget the details of your email configuration.